 That’s it we have connected through Ethereum network using ethereum.rb gem for Ruby.
 In addition, also check out other Ethereum library in ruby, ruby-eth.

-We at QuikNode run hundreds of nodes for our customers.
 Subscribe to our newsletter for more articles and guide on Ethereum.
-If you have any feedback, please feel free to reach out to me via mail, twitter and you can always chat with us if you have a question via our community server on Discord, thanks :)
+If you have any feedback, please feel free to reach out to us via Twitter and you can always chat with us if you have a question via our community server on Discord, thanks :)

 Web developer who believes in power of communities and is passionate about community building.
 Developer evangelist @ QuikNode.